Quantum X shape

 - Rapid prototyping with highest precision and design freedom along a straightforward workflow

 - Print volumes up to 30 cubic centimeters in one pass with the new XLF Print Set

 - Broad range of application-specific and universal printing materials

 - Open direct laser writing system for custom-made and third-party materials

 Printing processes and range of scales

 - 2GL Grayscale Lithography for stunningly rapid and accurate surface patterning

-- Nanoscale printing – feature size control in all spatial directions down to 100 nanometers
+- Nanoscale printing – feature size control in x/y direction down to 100 nanometers

 - Microscale printing – with typical dimensions from 50 to 700 micrometers